SPEAKERS

 STEVE CHATMAN

-Steve and his wife Lori have five children, two of whom have Down Syndrome, and four grandchildren.
+Steve Chatman and his wife Lori have five children, two of whom have Down Syndrome, and four grandchildren.
 Steve is with Rising Above Ministries, which provides support, encouragement, resources, and community to families caring for individuals with disabilities.
 They also help educate and train local churches in disability ministry.
 Prior to Rising Above, he spent 30 years in local church ministry, and at 55, he still loves McDonalds.

 STEPHEN CULVER